Ryanair: 2021–present

-In May 2023, Ryanair confirmed an order with Boeing to purchase 300 Boeing 737 MAX 10 aircraft, with a total list price of $40 billion (€36.3bn).
-The deal included 150 firm orders and options for 150 more with deliveries between 2027 and 2033.
-Half of this order would replace withdrawn 737-800 aircraft.
-The order followed an 18-month public argument with Boeing over pricing, and Ryanair ultimately achieved a lower discount than their previous orders.
+In May 2023, Ryanair ordered 300 Boeing 737 MAX 10 aircraft, with a total list price of €36.3 billion before discounts.
+The deal included 150 firm orders and options for 150 more with deliveries between 2027 and 2033, with plans to replace its 737-800 aircraft.
+The order followed an 18-month public argument with Boeing over pricing, and Ryanair ultimately achieved a lower discount off list price than previous orders.